lainemarkus/lainemarkus/README.md

 Markus Laine
-- Bringing creativity, social savvy, and innovative problem-solving to the world of software products.
-Looking for new learning opportunities for next summer!

 - I'm a fourth year student at Aalto University, on my third year studying Information Networks.
 Currently starting my Master's Studies.